 How old is the Universe?
-How do stars and galaxies develop?
-What is between the stars?
+How do galaxies develop?
+What is found between the stars?
 How are planetary systems formed?
-Fascinated by questions like these?
-Then Astronomy is the programme for you!
+Are you fascinated by questions like these?
+Then Astronomy is right for you!

 If you are interested in natural sciences, this international programme will appeal to you.
 You will study the physical processes in the universe, which means that physics and mathematics are an important part of the programme.